 On September 30, 2021, Senator Elizabeth Warren and Representative Sharice Davids introduced companion bills (identical bills) entitled the Truth and Healing Commission on Indian Boarding School Policies Act.
 The Senate bill is S. 2907 and the House of Representatives bill is H.R.
 5444.
 The House Natural Resources Subcommittee on Indigenous Peoples of the United States held a hearing to receive testimony on the legislation on May 12, 2022.
 The hearing featured testimony from the National Native American Boarding School Healing Coalition, boarding school survivors, the president of a tribal college, and a tribal leader.
-The House Natural Resources Committee is expected to hold a full committee markup of the House bill during the week of June 13 to consider amendments and approve the legislation.
+The House Natural Resources Committee approved the legislation on June 15 and the bill is now ready for consideration by the full House.
 NICWA submitted written testimony for the May hearing that focused on the intersection of the Indian boarding schools and experience of Native children and families in state and private child welfare systems.